This section will hopefully answer some of your questions. If you still need more information, please contact the appropriate department.

 4. Can I work in Sydney?

-Your student visa allows you to work 40 hours a fortnight.
+Your student visa allows you to work 48 hours a fortnight.
 Many of our students find a job in restaurants or hotels.
 Many others are working as cleaners and in convenience stores.
-Professional work is much harder to get because your student visa only allows you to work 40 hours a fortnight.
+Professional work is more challenging to secure because your student visa only allows you to work 48 hours a fortnight.
 Australia has rules about how much you must be paid.
 If you are not being paid correctly, contact the NSW Ombudsman.

 Please go to www.immi.gov.au/students/students/working_while_studying/index.htm to learn about working conditions.

-5. How many hours a day should I study?
+5. How many hours per week should I study?

-If you are on a student visa, you must come to class 20 hours per week.
+If you are on a student visa, you must come to class 20 hours per week and complete online study outside of class.

 6. Is it possible to live on campus?